How is Coffee Decaffeinated?

 Health benefits

-The main antioxidants in decaf coffee are hydroxycinnamic acids and polyphenols which can help prevent diseases like heart disease, cancer, and Type 2 diabetes.
-A common side effect of drinking coffee is heartburn or acid reflux.
-Decaf coffee has been shown to relieve this and causes significantly less acid reflux than regular coffee.
+The main antioxidants in coffee are hydroxycinnamic acids and polyphenols which can help prevent diseases like heart disease, cancer, and Type 2 diabetes.
 If you are sensitive to caffeine, you should consider drinking decaf coffee instead.
+Decaf coffee is better for people with high blood pressure, sleep issues too.
 Also, individuals that take certain medications should also think about drinking decaf coffee over regular.

 Evaluating Decaffeinated Coffee